 ‘Look after your kidneys!’ more than one person told me in a tone that was joking but definitely not joking.

-It’s easy to get carried away with our assumptions about places we know little about, and Albania is definitely one of those places that people associate with danger, but after travelling through Albania and experiencing it for myself, I decided to do some research about safety in Albania in order to present you with the facts.
+It’s easy to get carried away with our assumptions about places we know little about, and Albania is definitely one of those places that people associate with danger, but after travelling through Albania and experiencing it for myself, I found that not only is Albania safe, but it is incredibly open and welcoming of tourists!
+When I returned to the UK, I decided to do some research about safety in Albania in order to present you with not only my experience, but cold, hard facts.

-In this article we will look at whether Albania is involved in any active conflicts, petty crime in Albania, organised crime in Albania, road safety in Albania and more.
+In this article we will look at every aspect of whether or not Albania is safe to visit, from active conflicts in Albania, petty crime in Albania, organised crime in Albania, road safety in Albania and more.
 I hope that by the end of this post I will have managed to reassure you that Albania IS a safe country and that you should definitely add it to your European bucket list!

 By the way, I also wrote an article with 37 reasons why you should visit Albania so make sure to check that out if you need any more persuasion!

 To begin, let’s take a look at the stats.
-According to the Global Peace Index, Albania ranks at number 52 out of 163 countries, making it safer than the United Kingdom, France and the United States (the United States ranks at number 121 on the list).
+Numbers don’t lie, and according to the Global Peace Index, Albania ranks at number 52 out of 163 countries, making Albania safer than the United Kingdom, France and the United States (the United States ranks at number 121 on the list).

-GOV.UK concludes that public security in Tirana is ‘generally good,’ and states that ‘Albanians are very hospitable to visitors.’
+GOV.UK concludes that public security in Tirana, capital of Albania, is ‘generally good,’ and states that ‘Albanians are very hospitable to visitors.’
 It continues to say that although crime and violence do occur in ‘some’ areas, ‘reports of crime specifically targeting foreigners are rare.’

 When we think about how safe a country is, we often look into whether there is active conflict going on, either as part of a civil unrest or conflict on a larger scale.
 In Albania, the last unrest was way back in 1997 after civil war broke out, and Albania hasn’t been involved in any international conflict since World War 2, making Albania a very safe country on that front!